Freedom of panorama: Pakistan

+Paraguay

+Under Article 39(4) of Paraguay's copyright act, it is permitted to reproduce public art "permanently displayed in streets, squares, or other public places" using a method different from the method used in creating the original, as well as the exterior façades of buildings, provided that the author's name is cited for works with known authors, and the title and physical location of the work are mentioned.
+This and other limitations to copyright under the same article are subject to the Berne three-step test, directly incorporated as a common provision: "Permitted reproductions under this article will be allowed as long as they do not violate the normal exploitation of the work or cause unjustified harm to the legitimate interests of the author".

 Philippines

 The Intellectual property Code of the Philippines (Republic Act No. 8923) makes no specific provision for freedom of panorama.
 A very limited provision does exists at Section 184(d) which states "the reproduction and communication to the public of literary, scientific or artistic works as part of reports of current events by means of photography, cinematography or broadcasting to the extent necessary for the purpose."

+This makes commercial uses of public buildings and monuments potentially infringing the copyrights subsisting in the said works; for example, shooting a video of a public space with a building authored by an architect who is a National Artist, and selling the said video to Netflix.

 On February 4, 2021, Intellectual Property Office of the Philippines Director-General Rowel Barba proposed to the House of Representatives to include freedom of panorama in the amendments to the Intellectual Property Code.
 House Bill No. 2672 to place freedom of panorama under Sub-section m, Section 184, of the Intellectual Property Code had been filed by Representative Christopher de Venecia of Pangasinan as of 28 July 2022.
 As of August 2022, the bill was pending in the House of Representatives.
+A similar bill with freedom of panorama provision was filed by Senator Loren Legarda in the Senate on July 18, 2023, which is also pending as of 26 May 2024.

+Rwanda

+Freedom of panorama is not granted in Rwanda.
+Under Article 298 of their 2024 copyright law, images of works of architecture, applied art, and photography that are permanently found in public spaces can be reproduced and broadcast to public, but "if the image of the work is the main subject of such reproduction, broadcast or communication and if it is used for commercial purposes, consent and payment of royalties are required."

 Singapore

-The copyright law of Singapore guarantees sufficient freedom of panorama, under Sections 63 and 64.
-Section 63 deals with sculptures and works of artistic craftsmanship that are permanently located in public places or publicly-open premises, while Section 64 covers buildings and models of buildings.
-Allowable representations are painting, drawing, engraving, photography, cinematography, and television broadcasting.
+The copyright law of Singapore guarantees sufficient freedom of panorama, under Section 265, permitting the making and publishing of images of buildings, models of buildings, sculptures, and works of artistic craftsmanship, if the images were made on or after April 10, 1987.